labsce1-social-app/Lambda-Social-App/server/README.md

 URL: `URI/ENDPOINT`

-this endpoint takes in a json object as the body of the request that must contain a username (max 25 characters),and an id (automatically generated) :
+this endpoint takes in a json object as the body of the request that must contain a username (max 25 characters), and an id (automatically generated) :

 ```
 {